SergioRebo/Restaurant/README.md

 ### DEVELOPMENT
 -----------------------------------
 This project has been built using the DDD Arquitecture where it was divided in two different tiers, Presentation Tier and AppServerComponents Tier.
+You can see the structure [here](https://github.com/SergioRebo/Restaurant/blob/master/Assets/VuelingExam.png).